 Having a straight and healthy smile is an important investment in your future, so today, we would like to offer you a simple breakdown of the real costs of both – braces and Invisalign.

-We would also like to remind you that whichever option you choose, we are here to support you!
-Maida Smiles Clinic offers 0% interest financial plans for up to 12 months!
+We would also like to remind you that we are here to support you in whichever option you choose!
+Maida Smiles Clinic offers 0% interest financing plans for up to 12 months!

-The standard cost of braces starts from £2500 and can go up depending on each individual case.
+The standard braces cost starts from £2500 and can go up depending on each case.
 While initially, the cost of braces might seem high, rest assured that they will be worth it.
 In fact, they may actually save you money in the long run.